 Anti-discrimination policies play an important role in public discussions.
 However, identifying discriminatory practices in the labor market is not an easy task.
-Correspondence testing provides a credible way to reveal discrimination in hiring and provide hard facts for policies.
+Correspondence testing provides a credible way to reveal discrimination in hiring and provide hard facts for policies, and it has provided evidence of discrimination in hiring across almost all continents except Africa.
 The method involves sending matched pairs of identical job applications to employers posting jobs—the only difference being a characteristic that signals membership to a group.

 The correspondence testing (CT) method reveals discriminatory practices at the initial stage of the recruitment process.

-The CT method can be used to test for hiring discrimination based on race or ethnicity, gender, age, sexual orientation.
+The CT method can be used to test for hiring discrimination based on race or ethnicity, disability, gender, age, sexual orientation, religion, or beliefs.

 The CT method can determine if hiring discrimination varies by occupation and/or region.

-The CT method can increase our knowledge of what characterizes recruiters who discriminate.
+The CT method can increase knowledge of what characterizes recruiters who discriminate.

 The results can guide policies to prevent discrimination in hiring and to inform employers.